STUDENT BEHAVIOUR IN TASMANIAN GOVERNMENT SCHOOLS

-In Tasmanian Government schools students learn how to treat others and themselves with respect.
+In Tasmanian Government schools student and staff wellbeing is a priority, with appropriate behaviour management helping students learn how to treat others and themselves with respect.

-The Department of Education has guidelines for how students must behave at school to ensure the safety and wellbeing of all students and staff.
+The Department of Education has developed guidance for how students must behave at school to ensure the safety and wellbeing of all students and staff.

-Students are encouraged to be positive and happy and are expected to behave appropriately.
+Students are encouraged to demonstrate positive and respectful behaviour at school and when representing their school community.
 Schools have a policy for encouraging supportive, respectful behaviour.